Banks, accountants at risk from Falklands oil spat

 On Thursday, Argentine Foreign Minister Hector Timerman said Argentina planned to take administrative and legal action against companies providing logistical, financial and legal support to the search for Falklands oil.

-This could mean trouble for banks like Barclays (BARC.L), HSBC (HSBA.L), Standard Chartered (STAN.L) and Bank of America (BAC.N) unit Merrill Lynch, which provide services to Falkland explorers such as Rockhopper and Borders & Southern and which also have operations in Argentina.
+This could mean trouble for banks like Barclays, HSBC, Standard Chartered and Bank of America unit Merrill Lynch, which provide services to Falkland explorers such as Rockhopper and Borders & Southern and which also have operations in Argentina.

 "They (Argentina) certainly could try and bring claims against the companies in the Argentinean courts and they could also try and seize any assets that were actually in Argentina," said Catherine Robert, a specialist in international arbitration and cross-border litigation at law firm Hogan Lovells.